-Women in the United States who have experienced heart attacks are less likely than men to receive the high-intensity statins recommended to prevent further heart attacks and strokes, new research by The George Institute for Global Health at the University of Oxford has found.
+Women in China have greater awareness, treatment, and control of hypertension than their male counterparts, new research from The George Institute for Global Health at the University of Oxford has found.

 Suzhou, 30 November 2018.
 Discussion on the vision and progress of the Road to Hierarchical Diabetes Management at Primary Care Settings in China (ROADMAP) study, was undertaken at the 22nd National Academic Conference of the Chinese Diabetes Society.

 The Honourable Ken Wyatt AM, MP, Minister for Senior Australians and Aged Care, Minister for Indigenous Health, spoke at The George Institute’s latest #GeorgeTalks Q and A event, hosted at Parliament House, Canberra.